input-output-hk/marlowe-doc/docs/tutorials/using-marlowe.md

 this as long as the transaction is signed by all relevant parties, and the time interval is before the timeout of the earliest `When`.

 -   Third step: Carol makes a choice.
-If she chooses \"Dismiss claim\", payment to Bob is made.
-If she chooses \"Confirm claim\", Alice is refunded.
-Let\'s do that now:
+If she chooses "Dismiss claim", payment to Bob is made.
+If she chooses "Confirm claim", Alice is refunded.
+Let's do that now:

 ``` haskell
 > let (TransactionOutput txWarn3 txPay3 state3 con3) = computeTransaction (TransactionInput (toPOSIX "2023-04-01 00:00:00.000000 UTC", toPOSIX "2023-04-30 23:59:59.000000 UTC") [NormalInput (IChoice (ChoiceId "Confirm claim" "carol") 1)]) state2 con2